José Emeterio Rivas: Death

 On April 5, 2003, a day before his death, José Emeterio Rivas publicly accused the town's mayor Julio César Ardila Torres and other local politicians of corruption and collaboration with members of the right-wing paramilitary group AUC.
 It was said that Rivas called Ardila a "plunderer" in the television appearance.

 The next day Rivas was murdered in Barrancabermeja but detectives found his corpse seven days after his killing in the same spot he had been shot, next to Colombia's Magdalena River.
-Rivas's body was alongside another body of a man by the name of Paolo César Montesinos, who was a 22-year-old college student majoring in Environmental Engineering at the University Institute of Peace.
+Rivas's body was alongside another body of a man named Paolo César Montesinos, a 22-year-old college student majoring in Environmental Engineering at the University Institute of Peace.
 It is not known why these two bodies were found together.
 When Riva's body was found, there were four bullet holes in his abdomen, indicating that he probably died almost instantly.

 Investigation

 There was an investigation after the bodies were found and it took them about ten years to finalize the case and send the men to prison that were involved.

 Diego Waldrón, a colleague to Rivas, told Committee to Protect Journalists that Rivas had received repeated death threats.
 It was after hearing this that the detectives linked some killers to Rivas's murder.

 The mayor and his three collaborators, Fabio Pajón Lizcano, Abelardo Rueda Tobón, and Juan Pablo Ariza, who were a few of his high-up officials, had hired militia leaders to kill Rivas with the reward for $68,000.
 A militia leader by the name of Bedoya later admitted his participation as a material author in Riva's death.
 Ardila was sentenced to 28 years and eight months in prison and Lizcano and Tobón were each sentenced to 26 years and eight months in prison.
 Along with imprisonment, the mayor was also fined 1,192 million pesos (US $531,000).

 The case continued in 2016, with the arrest of Elkin Bueno Altahona, a.k.a., "Ernesto Báez," who was the mayor of Barrancabermeja mayor until 2015 and president of the Colombian Federation of Municipalities, on suspicion of being at a meeting where Rivas's murder was discussed and receiving financial support for one of his political campaigns.